[responsive_menu_pro]

 VAT Returns in Germany

-If a business submits monthly or quarterly preliminary VAT reports, it must also submit an annual “final” VAT return for the calendar year.
+In cases where a company provides monthly or quarterly initial VAT reports, an end-of-year “final” VAT return for that calendar year is also mandatory.

 VAT returns – Filing deadline